A Little Chaos: Plot

 Back at the Versailles garden site, Françoise confronts Sabine, and states that André's interest in her is transient.
 Later that night, Françoise's lover, at her request, opens the reservoir's sluice gates during a powerful storm, flooding the worksite and destroying much of the earthworks.
 Sabine nearly drowns trying to close it, but André arrives in time to rescue her.
 The next morning, she works vigorously to mend the damage.
 André later finds Françoise's glove there.
 Realizing she is behind the sabotage, he confronts her and effectively ends their relationship.

 Sabine is introduced around court by the Duc de Lauzun and the King's mistress, the Marquise de Montespan.
 Once the Marquise and her female courtiers discover that Sabine is widowed and has also lost her 6-year-old daughter, they share their own losses and welcome her into their company.

 The Marquise formally presents Sabine to the King when he arrives.
-Sabine offers him a Four Seasons rose — the same found in the garden where they had met.
+Sabine offers him a Four Seasons rose – the same found in the garden where they had met.
 Conversing about the nature of roses and their life cycle, Sabine metaphorically defends Madame de Montespan, who has begun to lose the King's favor.
 Louis is again moved by Sabine's observations, calling her "a wise rose."

-André waits for Sabine outside her home that night, and they finally make love.
+André waits for Sabine outside her home that night, and they finally have sex.
 In the morning, André finds himself alone in bed; Sabine is upstairs, traumatized by a recurring flashback of the day her daughter and husband died: prior to taking their daughter with him on a day trip, her husband revealed to Sabine that he had a mistress.
 Sabine saw that the carriage had a faulty wheel and racing after them, tried to stop the carriage.
 It veered off track, toppling down a steep hill and killing both father and daughter.

 André finds Sabine mid-flashback, and convinces her to stop blaming herself for their deaths, calming her down.

 At the inauguration of Sabine's completed bosquet garden, the King and his court arrive and dance to the music of a hidden orchestra, as the fountains send water coursing down the tiers around the outdoor ballroom floor.
 After Sabine dances with the King, she and André join hands and leave to walk into the forest together.
 The camera pulls slowly back and above the entire grounds of Versailles, revealing the enormous sweep of its grandeur.